Whom to Query for What: Adaptive Group Elicitation via Multi-Turn LLM Interactions

-Theorem~\ref{thm:consistency} establishes the frequentist consistency of the predictive density \( p_t \) estimated via the copula method.
-It demonstrates that \( p_t \) converges to the true data-generating density \( f_0 \) when data \( Y_{1:t} \stackrel{\text{iid}}{\sim} f_0 \).
+The following Theorem~\ref{thm:consistency} establishes the frequentist consistency of the predictive density \( p_n \) estimated via the copula method.
+It demonstrates that \( p_n \) converges to the true data-generating density \( f_0 \) when data \( Y_{1:n} \stackrel{\text{iid}}{\sim} f_0 \).
 This consistency result validates predictive inference under the martingale condition, ensuring that we can recover the latent entity from the limiting distribution.
 The combination of Theorems~\ref{thm:convergence} and~\ref{thm:consistency} guarantees that our predictive inference framework provides a valid approach for latent entity recovery and uncertainty quantification through predictive sampling.
-Specifically, Theorem~\ref{thm:convergence} generalizes de Finetti’s representation by ensuring the existence of a limiting martingale posterior for c.i.d. sequences, while Theorem~\ref{thm:consistency} ensures that this posterior concentrates on the true data-generating distribution, thereby bridging the generalized representation with the traditional notion of a latent entity. \begin{theorem} Under the following conditions:
+Specifically, Theorem~\ref{thm:convergence} generalizes de Finetti’s representation by ensuring the existence of a limiting martingale posterior for c.i.d. sequences, while Theorem~\ref{thm:consistency} ensures that this posterior converges to the true data-generating distribution, thereby if this response law is the distribution induced by a latent entity $U$, then the method recovers $U$ up to its induced predictive distribution $\mathbb{P}(\cdot|U)$. \begin{theorem} Assume $Y_{1},Y_{2},\ldots\sim f_0$ where $f_0$ is a density function on $\mathbb{R}$, then under the following conditions:

-$(a)$ \( \rho \in (0,1) \) and the learning rate sequence is \( \alpha_t = a(t+1)^{-1} \) with \( a < 2/5 \),
+$(a)$ \( \rho \in (0,1) \) and the learning rate sequence is \( \alpha_i = a(i+1)^{-1} \) with \( a < 2/5 \),